BullHacks/bullhacks.github.io/codeofconduct.md

 We are committed to providing a friendly, safe and welcoming environment for all, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other similar characteristic.

-Please avoid using overtly sexual nicknames or other nicknames that might detract from a friendly, safe and welcoming environment for all.
+Please avoid using nicknames that might detract from a friendly, safe and welcoming environment for all.

 Please be kind and courteous.
 There’s no need to be mean or rude.

 Respect that people have differences of opinion.

-Private harassment is also unacceptable.
+Any kind of harassment is also unacceptable.

-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the [active commitee members](mailto:president@hacs.tech?Subject=Code%20Of%20Conduct ).
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the [organisers](mailto:hello@hacs.tech?Subject=BullHacks%20Code%20Of%20Conduct ).

 ## Expected Behavior

-The following behaviors are expected and requested of all community members:
+Participants should:

 Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.